The website of the International Olive Council

 The specific metabolic contribution of consuming different energy-yielding macronutrients (namely, carbohydrates, protein and lipids) to obesity is a current topic of debate.
 A recent review summarizes the existing evidence concerning associations between the intake of different macronutrients with weight gain and adiposity.
 Overall, current evidence suggests that energy surplus is the main driver of overweight and obesity.
 On the contrary, the question of refined sugars and some fats playing complementary roles in weight gain and whether calories from different macronutrients count as equal still remain very controversial.
 In this regard, dietary patterns particularly rich in sources of monounsaturated fats, such as extra virgin olive oil in the Mediterranean diet, have been inversely associated with BMI.
 This highlights the importance of the fat profile and not just the total amount of fat or differences attributed to genetic background.

-The International Olive Council (IOC) and the National School of Agriculture of Meknès (ENA Meknès) signed a Memorandum of Understanding on 3 November to reinforce cooperation in olive research, education and technical...
+The International Olive Council (IOC) and Italy’s Council for Agricultural Research and Economics (CREA) have signed a Memorandum of Understanding to foster collaboration in olive research, training and technical...

 Inspiration from the Mediterranean Diet for Contemporary Cooking Learn more about this collaboration between The Culinary Institute of America and the International Olive Council to advance Healthy, sustainable, delicious food choices -with a special focus on technical training and menu innovation for chefs.